NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support shared-memory parallelism?

-Yes.
-Meep provides support for [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading) via OpenMP on a single, shared-memory, multi-core machine to speed up *multifrequency* [near-to-far field](Python_User_Interface.md#near-to-far-field-spectra) calculations involving `get_farfields` or `output_farfields`.
-Also, Meep can run in parallel on a shared-memory machine using MPI.
+You can always run the MPI parallel Meep on a shared-memory machine, and some MPI implementations take special advantage of shared memory communications.
+Meep currently also provides limited support for [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading) via OpenMP on a single, shared-memory, multi-core machine to speed up *multifrequency* [near-to-far field](Python_User_Interface.md#near-to-far-field-spectra) calculations involving `get_farfields` or `output_farfields`.

 Usage: Other
 ------------